 In addition to unpaid wages that might be owed to the worker, liquidated damages could be awarded under certain circumstances.
 When this occurs, the liquidated damages equal the amount of unpaid wages.
 An employer found liable for a violation of the Department of Labor's overtime rules could face a penalty of liquidated damages equal to the amount of unpaid overtime.

 A possible defense to claims for unpaid wages is found in exemptions from the law, as certain categories of employees and types of jobs are exempt from federal overtime pay standards in Florida.
-Retaining a Hollywood labor lawyer is the best way to find out which apply to you and your unique employment situation under state law.
+Retaining a Broward County labor lawyer is the best way to find out which apply to you and your unique employment situation under state law.

-WHICH COURT GETS YOUR CASE?
+WHICH COURT GETS YOUR LABOR LAW CASE?

-In a case alleging that an employer violated Florida Constitution’s article X, section 24 – which asserts an employees’ right to receive the state minimum wage and protects workers from retaliation for making wage claims – your Hollywood employment attorney can bring a case before state courts.
+In a case alleging that an employer violated Florida Constitution's article X, section 24 – which asserts an employees' right to receive the state minimum wage and protects workers from retaliation for making wage claims – your employment attorney can bring a case before state courts.

 State courts hold jurisdiction for the majority of lawsuits related to employment law.
 An example of a case that could be tried in Federal court is an alleged violation of the Fair Labor Standards Act.
 Claims against an out-of-state or international business also are filed in Federal court.